 Rents cannot increase faster than wage growth indefinitely.
 At some point, rent increases will have to slow.

-Therefore, it is my belief that rent increases will begin to moderate by 1H2023 as home price growth slows, enough people finally move out of their parents’ homes or shed roommates, and housing construction bottlenecks decrease.
+Therefore, rents began to moderate by 1H2023 as home price growth slowed.
+Enough people finally move out of their parents’ homes or shed roommates, and housing construction bottlenecks decrease.

 The New Tenant Repeat Rent Index attempts to capture rent growth or declines in real-time.
 Therefore, it is highly likely CPI data for 2023 will continue to head south since rent is a large component of the Consumer Price Index.